Babel is distributed as a standard Python package fully set up with all

 Get the git checkout in a new virtualenv and run in development mode:

-$ git clone http://github.com/python-babel/babel.git Initialized empty Git repository in ~/dev/babel/.git/ $ cd babel $ virtualenv venv New python executable in venv/bin/python Installing distribute............done. $ . venv/bin/activate $ python setup.py import_cldr $ pip install --editable . ...
+$ git clone https://github.com/python-babel/babel Initialized empty Git repository in ~/dev/babel/.git/ $ cd babel $ virtualenv venv New python executable in venv/bin/python Installing distribute............done. $ . venv/bin/activate $ pip install pytz $ python setup.py import_cldr $ pip install --editable . ...
 Finished processing dependencies for Babel

 Make sure to not forget about the

-you will be missing the locale data.
-This custom command will download
+because otherwise you will be missing the locale data.

 This will pull also in the dependencies and activate the git head as the

 current version inside the virtualenv.
 Then all you have to do is run

 git pull origin to update to the latest version.
 If the CLDR data